Bambe is a licensed science teacher. She taught many subjects to highschools such as Science, Philosophy, Computer, and Physical Education.

 This is to check the basic understanding of a student for today’s topic.

-The success of a teacher depends on how he or she manages the lesson to the student—that it may be fully absorbed in a meaningful way.
+The success of a teacher depends on they manage the lesson for the student, so that it may be fully absorbed in a meaningful way.

 In the Classroom